A family business from day one.

 Fourth-generation Brennans continue the legacy.

-Today, John J. Brennan Construction Company is managed by David, Eric, and Matthew Brennan – the fourth generation after John J. Brennan started his masonry business over 100 years ago.
+Today, Brennan is managed by David, Eric, and Matthew Brennan – the fourth generation after John J. Brennan started his masonry business over 100 years ago.
 Together they continue to work the business with the same dedication to quality and service that built the company into the business it is today.
+Fourth-generation Brennans have a tradition of excellence and a respectful approach to construction that’s free of hassles, free of agendas, free of surprises.
+Customers expect an outstanding job at a fair price – Brennan people break their backs making that happen.